primer/react/CONTRIBUTING.md

 ## Tools we use

-1. We use [styled-components] to style our components.
+1. We use [styled-components](https://www.styled-components.com/) to style our components.
-2. We use style functions from [styled-system] whenever possible, and styled-systems' `style()` function to create new ones.

 ## Component patterns